Muslim Countries Surrender Principles for Chinese Cash

 The continuing destruction of Uyghur cultural monuments is a key part of China’s policy of eradicating Uyghur identity and traditions.
 The last eight years of bulldozing and damage of cultural monuments continues unabated.
 An Australian Strategic Policy Institute (ASPI) publication estimated that “approximately 16,000 mosques in the region (65 percent of the total) had been destroyed, damaged, or desecrated, and a further 30 percent of important Islamic sacred sites had been demolished.”

 A November 2023 report by the Financial Times found that the Chinese government’s crackdown on Islam has now spread throughout China.[5]
-Its analysis showed that out of 2,312 mosques with Islamic architectural features, three quarter have been modified or destroyed since 2018.
+Its analysis showed that out of 2,312 mosques with Islamic architectural features, three quarters have been modified or destroyed since 2018.
 Maya Wang, acting China director at Human Rights Watch, confirmed in 2023 that, “The Chinese government is not ‘consolidating’ mosques as it claims, but closing many down in violation of religious freedom.”

 According to a Hui Muslim interviewed, “We’ve all deduced that this isn’t just about a dome,” he says.
 “They want to Han-ify all Muslims, to remove Islam from life . . .
 To stop prayer, stop religious study.
 To change our culture, our way of living.”